ng-alynasser/programming-c/README.md

-## A repository of my journey of learning and practicing C Language:
+## A repo that contains examples of learning and practicing C language:

 1. Fundamentals